renatawong/renatawong.github.io/_pages/join-us.md

 ## Master's students

-If you are a master's student working in one of our research areas under the supervision of Prof. Renata Wong, you will be hired as a research assistant at the lab.
+If you are a master's student working in one of our research areas under the supervision of Prof. Renata Wong, you will become a member of the Lab.

 ## Bachelor's students